SEND

 ASSESSMENTS

 Assessment is not a single event but a continuous process.
 Our Lady and St. Edward’s use a variety of assessment tools to identify pupils with special needs and to monitor their progress.
-These form the trigger for interventions.
+These form the trigger for additional support.

 Foundation Goals are used as an observation and assessment tool in the early years.
 E.Y Behaviour